lupilla/post-app/README.md

 ### Getters

-- `getAllPosts`: This getter provides all todos stored in the store
+- `getAllPosts`: This getter provides all posts stored in the store

-- `getAllContacts`: This getter provides only completed todos stored in the store
+- `getAllContacts`: This getter provides all the contatcs stored

 - `getPostById`: This getter provides a post by an id

+- `getAllContactsLength`: This getter provides the length of the contacts collection in the store

 ## Actions